Leveraging a Cognitive Model to Measure Subjective Similarity of Human and GPT-4 Written Content

 Previous comparisons of similarity metrics and human participant behavior compared the average of human performance.
 To highlight the benefits of the IBIS method, we replicate these calculations with one individual from the experiment.
 Here, the individual similarity of phishing and ham emails is based only on a single individuals categorization, confidence, and reaction time in their judgement.
 These graphs are shown for illustration in Figure \ref{fig:Figure7}, with the average accuracy of logistic regression of similarity metrics predicting individual participant similarity metrics reported in table \ref{table}.

-This individual visualization is used to highlight the variety of individual similarity metrics, as a result of individual differences in categorization accuracy, confidence, and reaction time.
-The KDE score of the similarities for the pruned cosine method is -36.62, and for the ensemble method it is -34.10.
+The KDE score of the similarities for the pruned cosine method is -30.76, and for the ensemble method it is -27.82.
 Note that these scores are much lower than the entire dataset scores since they are calculated using only the emails observed by the participant.
-Meanwhile, the IBIS metric gives a KDE score of -31.01.
+Meanwhile, the IBIS metric gives a KDE score of -24.72.
 From this we can see that the IBIS method effectively learns the similarity measures of individual participants.
 These results are used for illustrative purposes, and the averages across all participants for regression accuracy, as well as the DKE score for individuals, is presented in Table \ref{table}.